ongr-archive/ConnectionsBundle/Resources/doc/sync/relations/sql_relations.rst

 ``Extractor\Relation\JoinStatement`` class does exactly that: you can attach it to a relation and when changes are detected, `extractor <../extractor/extractor.rst>`_ calls the related statements and marks related documents as changed.

-It ``$documentType`` is left undefined document itself will not be marked as changed but related statements will.
+If ``$documentType`` is left undefined document itself will not be marked as changed but related statements will.

 Example cascading change configuration: